Chain-Mao/ProGEO/README.md

 ## Model Zoo

-You can download the trained models from the table below, which provides links to models with different backbones and dimensionality of descriptors, trained on SF-XL.
+You can download the trained models from the table below, which provides links to models with different visual backbones and dimensionality of descriptors, trained on SF-XL.

 | Visual Model | Dimension | Link | Password |
 |----------|------|------|--------|